How to Slow Dance With Style

 How to Slow Dance at Prom or Homecoming

 Slow dancing at a school dance such as prom or homecoming can be one of the most nerve-wracking moments of adolescence.
+You've already created your best prom and homecoming poster ideas, your partner accepted, and now you need to learn some moves for the big night.
 Feeling confident in your ability to slow dance may calm some of those fears and help you enjoy the night with friends or even build up the courage to ask your crush to dance!

 Modern Slow Dance Steps